-The Emotional Processing Scale – Wellbeing (EPS-W), publishing this summer, addresses this gap.
+The Emotional Processing Scale – Wellbeing (EPS-W), publishing this autumn, addresses this gap.
 The EPS-W is a rigorous, yet practical and efficient measure that taps into how people deal with changes and challenges in their working lives.
 Ahead of its publication, we spoke with the test’s author, Professor Roger Baker, to find out more about its scientific underpinnings and why it has never been so important for employers to focus on staff wellbeing.

 The Covid-19 pandemic has heightened our awareness and understanding of the importance of emotional wellbeing and the impact of stress, isolation, grief and trauma on mental health.
 Working from home has highlighted issues such as the need for a healthy work – life balance, for finding meaning and purpose in our work and the crucial role of social bonds.
 Employers are more mindful of the need to ensure the emotional wellbeing and mental health of their staff.